mottensmann/GCalignR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* included examples for all functions included in NAMESPACE
-* added the correct files to 'inst/doc'
+* Added Stoffel et al. (2015) <doi:10.1073/pnas.1506076112> as a reference for the method to DESCRIPTION.
+Note that we are currently preparing a manuscript for GCalignR.

 ## Release summary